 Read more: Recommendations.
 Optimization

-The start date and min. period depends on many factors.
-In general, a good backtest should have at least 300-500 trades over 5-10 years.
-Otherwise, the results of the test will not have statistical significance.
+The start date and minimal period depend on many factors.
+In general, a good backtest should contain at least 300-500 trades over 5-10 years.
+Otherwise, the backtest results do not have statistical significance.

-If the server time of your broker is not set to the ‘New York Close’ timezone, then it’s necessary to set the ‘NYCloseBroker’ parameter to ‘false’ and set the GMT_offset/Daylight_Saving_Time parameters according to the time zone of your broker.
-In this case, the EA will recalculate daily charts and data to get five daily candles per a week.
+If the server time of your broker does not correspond to the ‘New York Close’ timezone, it’s necessary to set the ‘NYCloseBroker’ parameter to ‘false’ and adjust the ‘GMT_offset’ and ‘Daylight_Saving_Time’ parameters according to your broker’s time zone.
+In this case, the EA recalculates daily charts and data to get five daily candles per week.